givesushi/final_project/up_to_date/README.txt

 README explaining design decisions and how to compile and run the code.

-Use makefile to compile the code.
+To use makefile to compile the code, simply type "make" in the command line from inside the project directory.
 To run the code, use command-line arguments following this template:

 ./simulate [input file] [initial seed]

 Where the first argument is the name of the parameter-values input file, and the second argument is the initial seed passed to the random number generator.

+To compile the unit testing, do "make test" and run the unit tests with ./test

 Design Decisions: